rbowsley/lamplighthelp/source/20-1-0_Charge_Module-_An_Overview_Rules_and_Policies.markdown

 ### Charge Policies

 The very simplest charge rule is a flat-rate rule.
 This will apply a set amount (for example £50) to everyone listed on a {{work}} record.
-So if you just charge a flat-rate all the time, that's a good place to start.
+If you just charge a flat-rate all the time, that's a good place to start.

 ![Flat-Rate Charge Rule](20.1.0b.png)

-However, you probably don't want to charge your staff members for attending.
-So you could create a second rule, a role-based charge rule.
+However, you probably don't want to charge your staff members for attending, so you could create a second role-based charge rule.
 This lets you specify how much to charge based on the role of the {{person}} in that particular {{work}} record.
 You could either specify fixed amounts, or percentages in this rule: 100% for service users and 0% for staff and others.

 ![Role Based Charge Rule](20.1.0a.png)